open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 ```

 The list of detectors is given in priority order (first wins, in event of a tie, outside of override configuration).
 The processor may need to be updated to allow the override flag to apply to each individual detector.

+The rules for attributes would follow entity merging rules, as defined for the SDK resource manager.

+Note: While this proposals shows a new processor replcing the `resourcedetection` processor, the details of whether to modify-in-place the existing `resourcedetection` processor or create a new one would be determined as a follow up to this design.

 ## Datamodel Changes